-Any wrongful activity that leads to the unfair obtainment of property may be cause for a constructive trust, including:
+Any wrongful activity that leads to the unfair acquisition of property may be cause for a constructive trust, including:

 - Undue influence

-- Violation of fiduciary duty (for example, where a partner purchases property in his own name rather than in the name of the partnership)
+- Violation of trust or fiduciary duty (for example, when a trustee purchases property in his own name rather than in the name of the beneficiary)

 Remedy Under Constructive Trusts